Dev-Lj/RAASNet/README.md

 python3 RAASNet.py
 ```

-On Linux, you might need to install these packages:
+On Linux, you might need to install these packages (untested):
 ```Shell
 sudo apt install python3-tk python3-pil python3-pil.imagetk
 ```

-Testing connection with remote server:
+Testing connection with remote server (untested):
 ```Shell
 # Change the host and port in test_socket.py, default is 127.0.0.1 on port 8989
 python3 test_socket.py